d3p1/docker-magento/README.md

--- *Explain that the deploy scripts must be run using a user with `sudo` privileges* -- *Advice that for now all scripts to init environment were tested and work in Linux (Debian 12)* -- *Advice that to execute init scripts is required `bash`*
+-- *Explain that the deploy scripts must be run using a user with `sudo` privileges* -- *Advice that for now all scripts to init environment were tested and work in Linux (Debian 12)* -- *Advice that to execute init scripts is required `bash`* -- *Advice that the init scripts should be executed in the same folder where the `docker-compose.yml` files are located to avoid `stat /var/www/docker-magento/src/setup/bin/docker-compose.yml: no such file or directory` error

 ## Changelog